Paperspace/client-sdk/README.md

 ## Developing in conjunction with another repository

-If you are developing this repository in conjunction with another, you can [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) your local version of the paperspace-client-sdk into the host repository:
+If you are developing this repository in conjunction with another, you can [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) your local version of the @paperspace/client-sdk into the host repository:

 ```
 yarn link
 ```

-After this, you want to run `yarn link paperspace-client-sdk` in the host repository to activate it.
+After this, you want to run `yarn link @paperspace/client-sdk` in the host repository to activate it.

-**NB**: Once you are done developing paperspace-client-sdk remember to run `yarn unlink paperspace-client-sdk` in the host repository and `yarn unlink` in the root of this repository!
+**NB**: Once you are done developing @paperspace/client-sdk remember to run `yarn unlink @paperspace/client-sdk` in the host repository and `yarn unlink` in the root of this repository!
 This link will stay active, even if you switch branches or pull the latest changes until you unlink them.

 **NBB**: Yarn does not work very well with passphrase prompts - [it basically ignores them](https://github.com/yarnpkg/yarn/issues/3699) - so if you use that for you ssh-key, please use [`ssh-add`](https://www.ssh.com/ssh/add) to remember your authentication for the given session.